 There have been numerous announcements over the years about the plans to start this project.
 There has been interest from the Korea Rail Network Authority, and Japan has proposed a high-speed railway on the line.

-A ground-breaking ceremony was held in December 2013, and the right-of-way railway corridor posts was completed in December, 2016.
+There was a ground-breaking ceremony for this project on 18 December, 2013, though work hasn’t begun.
+The right-of-way railway corridor has been marked out, and the project waits to start construction.
 Since then there hasn’t been any update on the status of this project.

 A promotional video shows the railway including 11 stations along the way.